GentillePlume/Lisa-Camille/README.md

 - [x] Add a "learn more" button ✔️
 - [x] Add an hover effect on profil image ✔️
 - [x] Add an hover effect on the button ✔️
-- [ ] Add additional content with icon ❌
+- [x] Add additional content with icon ✔️
 - [ ] Add designs on the text box background ❌
 - [ ] Add the parallax effect on the profil image ❌
+- [ ] Open a map when the localization is hovered ❌

 ## STATS
 - [x] Basic HTML skeleton ✔️